giampaolo/psutil/docs/glossary.rst

       common example is shared libraries (e.g. ``libc.so``): the OS loads them once and lets every process that needs them map the same physical pages, saving RAM.
-Shared pages are counted in full in :term:`RSS` for every process that maps them; :term:`PSS` corrects for this by splitting each shared page proportionally among the processes that use it.
+Shared pages are counted in full in :term:`RSS` for every process that maps them. :term:`PSS` corrects for this by splitting each shared page proportionally among the processes that use it.
       See also :term:`private memory`.